Interpreting Lambda Calculus in Domain-Valued Random Variables: Models of Untyped Lambda-calculus in Boolean-valued sets

 \subsection{Injective Spaces and Oracles}

-We can encode the Booleans $\{\bot,\top\}$, and natural numbers $\N$ in $\lambda$-calculus in several ways, such as with the Church numerals.
+We can encode the Booleans $\{\bot,\top\}$, and natural numbers $\N$ in $\lambda$-calculus in several ways, e.g. with the Church numerals.
 The details of the encoding do not matter, only the following.